Educational Media-Library Media M.Ed. (Online)

-The Master of Education degree program in Educational Media with a certificate in Library Media is designed to prepare students to plan, design, and administer library/media centers and qualify students to serve as School Library Media Specialists in a P-12 educational setting.
-This program is offered entirely online.
+The Master of Education in Educational Media leads to certification in Library Media.
+The graduate program is designed to prepare students to plan, design and administer library/media centers and qualify students to serve as School Library Media Specialists in a P-12 educational setting.
+This program is offered completely online.

 School Library Media Specialist Certification Options

 Satisfactory progress in the program will be predicated on a combination of factors such as academic success, demonstration of competence in requisite skills, adherence to ethical standards, appropriate interpersonal functioning.
 Successful completion of this program may qualify the candidate for Class “A” Professional Educator Certification in Library Media Specialist provided that they already hold Class “B” Professional Educator Certification in a teaching field.

 Students entering this program must have valid Baccalaureate-level or Master’s degree level professional educator certification in a teaching field.

 This program can be completed with as few as 21 semester hours.
 Required courses are dependent upon whether courses taken in previous master's programs are able to satisfy program requirements.
 Program faculty, in consultation with the college certification officers, will determine which specific courses meet requirements for recommendation to add state certification for library media.
 To be eligible for this program, students must have a Master’s degree and valid Alabama Class “A”

 - Completing the Educational Media Core (21 semester hours) with a minimum grade of “B” in all core courses and a satisfactory performance in each of the three Internship experiences.